whatdoesthequantsay/whatdoesthequantsay.github.io/_posts/2014-06-01-how-to-stay-aliveunderwater-part-2.md

 feet, $$C$$ has units of feet, so that $$g(d)$$ has units of cubic feet, which is exactly what we expect!

-We now convert cubic feet to tank pressure.
-By the [ideal gas law][gaslaw] the gas amount is directly proportional to the pressure in the tank.
-A standard aluminum tank will contain around 75 cubic feet of gas at 3000 psi.
-Therefore the amount $$g(d)$$ corresponds to a tank pressure of
+We now convert cubic feet to pressure.
+By the [ideal gas law][gaslaw] the gas amount is directly proportional to the pressure in the cylinder.
+A standard aluminum 80 cubic foot cylinder will contain around 75 cubic feet of gas at 3000 psi.
+Therefore the amount $$g(d)$$ corresponds to a pressure of

 $$
 g(d) \cdot 3000/75 = 40 g(d).